mikebelanger/StrengthTracker/README.md

 1. Download/Clone this repo
-2. Cd into this repo with your favorite terminal emulator (I believe on Windows, this is just Powershell).
+2. Cd into this repo with your favorite terminal emulator (For OS X users, Terminal.app or iTerm2.
+For Windows users, I believe just Powershell).
+Or open it in VSCode and use its Terminal emulator for the following commands.
 3. Enter `nimble install` to ensure you have all the dependencies.
 4. Enter `nim c -r src/backend/database_schema.nim` to setup the database's tables.
 5. [Optional] Enter `nim c -r src/backend/database_seed.nim` to get some 'fake' data to work with.